 Rottweiler Health Problems

-Learn common rottweiler health problems, such as joint problems (elbow dysplasia, hip dysplasia), eye problems,
+This page looks at common rottweiler health problems, such as joint problems (elbow dysplasia, hip dysplasia), eye problems, and other

 Rottweilers are intelligent, alert, and fearless.
 They are full of energy and are fast learners.